usable-tools/usable-tools/content/AXISResources.md

 Many of the most at-risk communities around the globe rely on open source privacy and security tools.
 However, these tools are often designed, developed, and maintained by individuals or small teams who have little to no access to their target audience — journalists, activists, human rights defenders, and other high-risk groups.
 This often results in tools that poorly fit the threats, challenges, and/or accessibility or usability requirements of end-users.
 Internews and the USABLE Team have worked with many community members across the globe to support tool developers who want to better understand their users’ needs, security practices, and operating environment, establishing stronger feedback loops between the communities who make the tools and the communities who use them.

-Most activities found in the [UX Feedback Collection Guidebook](https://usable.tools/pdfs/USABLE_UX-Feedback-Collection-Guidebook.pdf) were inspired by existing formal methods of feedback collection and were adapted by the USABLE team, digital security trainers, and user-experience (UX) specialists.
-The activities and resources shared below take into account the specific limitations of open source projects and the sensitivities around working with high-risk communities.
+The activities and resources shared below were inspired by existing formal methods of feedback collection and were adapted by the USABLE team, digital security trainers, and user-experience (UX) specialists.
+They take into account the specific limitations of open source projects and the sensitivities around working with high-risk communities.
+More details on each of the below activities can be found in the [UX Feedback Collection Guidebook](https://usable.tools/pdfs/USABLE_UX-Feedback-Collection-Guidebook.pdf).

 <img src="/images/AXIS/line.PNG" style="width: 100%; border: 0;" />